henryperkins/docs/documentation/cpp_handler.py.md

 ### CppHandler

-Handler for the C++ programming language.
-This class provides methods to extract the structure of C++ source code, insert documentation-derived comments, and validate C++ code syntax using external executable tools.
+Handler for the C++ programming language that facilitates the extraction of code structures, insertion of documentation, and validation of syntax.

 #### Methods